sigasi/sigasi_insights/content/releasenotes/sigasi-4.17.md

 and you need **about 1GB** of free disk space.

 Thanks for all the [bug reports](mailto:support@sigasi.com) and enabling [Talkback]({{< ref "manual/talkback.md" >}}).

+# Sigasi Studio 4.17.1 point release

+On October 17 we released Sigasi Studio 4.17.1.
+This release fixes the following reported issues:

+* Graphical views not working in certain Eclipse flavors (e.g. JDT)
+* Cannot import Quartus projects when certain Quartus vendor libraries are missing
+* Cannot install the Sigasi Studio Plugin in Eclipse 2022-09 because of a dependency conflict
+* Autocomplete template does not work when the template contains a plain dollar sign